mrtztg/k8s-notes/README.md

 - If you (as user) want to check whether you have to access to perform a action in a cluster, run command like `kubectl auth can-i create pod`.
   - If you're admin and want to check a user's access, run `kubectl auth can-i create pod --as johndoe`
   - In both of the commands above, you can add `--namespace <NSName>` to check permission in specific Node
+  - If you want to perform a action as a user, add --as, like `kubectl get po --as johndoe`

+### Cluster Roles
+- If we want to grant privilege in cluster level (either to namespace scope resources like Pods or cluster scoped resources like Nodes), we should use cluster roles.

 # Additional Commands